coatespt/cursor-twitter/SESSION_NOTES.md

     mu.Unlock()
 }

-## How to Create Short Lived Git Branches so Cursor Doesn't Trash Yo Shit
+# How to Create Short Lived Git Branches so Cursor Doesn't Trash Yo Shit

-### Start From Main branch
+## Start From Main branch
 git checkout main
 git pull origin main

-### Create and Switch to New Branch
+## Create and Switch to New Branch
 git checkout -b my-feature

-### Make Your Changes and Commit Them
+## Make Your Changes and Commit Them
 git add .
 git commit -m "Test change"

-### Switch Back to Main and Merge the Feature Branch
+## Switch Back to Main and Merge the Feature Branch
 git checkout main
 git merge my-feature

 This will fast-forward merge if no other changes have been made to main.

-The broken code is in ./tweetparser -inputdir ../../twits/msg_input  -outputdir ../../twits/msg_output

-VS Code has a launch.json.
-Set one up for running and debugging all the tests.